-CHDV 105 Observation and Assessment (3)
+CHDV 105 Observation and Assessment

-Prerequisite: A minimum grade of 'C' in CHDV 100 Corequisite: CHDV 105A, 105B, or 105C

-Recommended preparation: ENG 50
+3 hours lecture Prerequisite: A minimum grade of 'C' in CHDV 100 Corequisite: CHDV 105A, 105B, or 105C Recommended preparation: ENG 50 Transfer acceptability: CSU

 Focuses on the appropriate use of a variety of assessment and observation strategies, such as recording methods, rating systems, portfolios, and multiple assessment tools to document child development and behavior.
 Child observations will be conducted and analyzed in a variety of age ranges, including infant/toddler, preschool, early elementary and/or in early intervention settings.